A lump sum payment may be paid in addition to your weekly payments, medical and related expenses that the insurer may be paying you.

 How to claim

-To make a claim, complete a permanent impairment claim form.
+To make a claim, download and complete a Permanent impairment claim form (PDF, 0.1 MB).

 If your claim for weekly and other benefits has already included a claim for permanent impairment, you don’t need to fill out this form.